Enclavely/tailor/readme.txt

 Yes, however, users should be directed to the WordPress plugin repository to install the latest version of the plugin.
 Consider using a tool like [TGM Plugin Activation](http://tgmpluginactivation.com/) to guide users through the installation process.

 == Changelog ==

+= 1.8.0 =
+* Added - The ability to edit content within Content elements in the editor and have these changes appear within Tailor.
+* Improved - The overall performance of Tailor.
+* Improved - Synchronized preview window width with device preview selection from Edit modal.
+* Fixed - History snapshots not being restored properly [GitHub 131](https://github.com/Enclavely/tailor/issues/131).
+* Fixed - List and Box images have no alt text [GitHub 133](https://github.com/Enclavely/tailor/issues/133).

 = 1.7.10 =
 * Fixed - Missing flexbox -ms- prefixes for Internet Explorer 10 [GitHub 90](https://github.com/andrew-worsfold/tailor/issues/90).